Simon994/499px/README.md

         blank=True
     )
 ```
-There is also a many-to-many relationship shown in the ERD between User and Photo, which represents 'likes': a photo can be liked by many users, and many photos can be liked by a user.
-This relationship is achieved in the Photo model again using a `ManyToManyField`:
+There is also a many-to-many relationship between User and Photo that represents 'likes': a photo can be liked by many users, and many photos can be liked by a user.
+Another many-to-many relationship exists between Category and Photo.
+The Photo model is shown below.

 ```javascript
 class Photo(models.Model):